 NEW ESSAY DRAFT

 Indonesia’s economy is highly driven by MSMEs (Micro Small and Medium Enterprises) where they contribute 60% to total GDP and absorb 97% of employment in Indonesia.
 To remain competitive in the global market and relying less on imports of goods and services, digitalization of these MSMEs is important and is part of the Indonesian government’s plan for upcoming years.
 However, adaptation of digital technology among MSMEs in Indonesia for productive purposes is still 22.5%.
 On top of that, digital transformation on Indonesia’s MSMEs only reached 13% in 2020 while China and Japan reached 48% and 58% respectively hence digitalization of Indonesia’s MSMEs is still behind compared to other countries in Asia.
 With only around 30% of MSMEs in Indonesia that are considered digitally literate, MSMEs digitalization in Indonesia is a problem that needs to be addressed further in order to drive faster growth in the future.

+----KANTAR experience should be placed here -----

-In order to tackle the issue of digitizing more MSMEs in Indonesia, my long term goal is to be an active contributor to help solve this issue through running my own company that promotes and gives access to digital technology to MSMEs in Indonesia.
+In order to help digitize more MSMEs in Indonesia, my long term goal is to be an active contributor to help solve this issue by running my own company that promotes and gives access to digital technology to MSMEs in Indonesia.
 The company itself will act as a mediator to educate and utilize digital technology for MSMEs in Indonesia especially those in regions that have digital gaps.
 For example, local manufacturers in remote areas such as coffee farmers in certain highlands, local blacksmiths and also woodworkers can compete in a larger market through digital access and technological advancements.
 As a result, local products will have a bigger place in the market and Indonesia can rely less on imports.

 Prior to running my own business venture, I plan to gain experience in a top tier management consulting company and focus on digitization projects and the technology industry.
 By doing so, I aim to learn more on how the industry works and understand better the challenges the industry faces in terms of technological adaptation.
 On top of that, in a consulting environment, I will be exposed to different kinds of scenarios and challenges through different projects.
-With a highly dynamic nature, I hope to learn the technological industry at a faster pace by having a career in a management consulting company.
+With a highly dynamic nature, I hope to learn about the technological industry at a faster pace by having a career in a management consulting company.

-My experiences have helped me understand how powerful technology is in driving growth for a business especially from my time in Kantar, a data and consulting company, where I work with different clients to help them grow through market research data.
-Working in Kantar made me realize how powerful data is when used correctly such as understanding buyers better and gaining the upper hand against competitors.
-If understanding data can be very powerful then other technological advancements will surely drive significant growth for these MSMEs.
-For example, utilizing online marketplace for local businesses in far out regions, usage of digital payment systems, automation of financing and manufacturing process, and effective utilization of digital marketing are several ways to help MSMEs grow faster.
+My experiences working for Kantar, a data and consulting company, have helped me understand how powerful technology is in driving growth for a business as I worked with different clients to help them grow through market research data.
+Working in Kantar made me realize how powerful data is when used correctly: we could understand buyers better and gained the upper hand against competitors.
+If data analysis is already beneficial, then other technological advancements will surely drive significant growth for these MSMEs.
+By utilizing online marketplace for local businesses in far out regions, using digital payment systems, implementing automation of financing and manufacturing process, and utilizing digital marketing, the MSMEs in Indonesia will surely grow at a faster rate.